astronomer/docs/archived_software_docs/version-0.29/ci-cd.md

 * Give it a Category (optional)
 * Grant it a User Role

-> **Note:** In order for a service account to have permission to push code to your Airflow Deployment, it must have either the "Editor" or "Admin" role.
+> **Note:** In order for a service account to have permission to push code to your Apache Airflow® Deployment, it must have either the "Editor" or "Admin" role.
 For more information on Workspace roles, refer to our ["Roles and Permissions"](workspace-permissions.md) doc.

 ![Name Service Account](/img/software/ci-cd-name-service-account.png)